HIPAA Notice of Privacy Rules

 - For Payment: the EUTF may use and disclose your medical information in the process of determining your eligibility for benefits under the EUTF, to facilitate payment to health care providers for the treatment or services you have received from them, to determine benefit responsibility under the EUTF, and to facilitate reviews for medical necessity/appropriateness of your care.
 For example, the EUTF may tell your doctor whether you are eligible for coverage under the EUTF, or what percentage of the bill may be paid by the EUTF.
 Likewise, the EUTF may share your medical information with another entity to assist with the adjudication or subrogation of your claims or to another health plan to coordinate benefit payments.

 - For EUTF Operations: the EUTF may use and disclose your medical information for health care operations and other EUTF operations.
+This can include disclosures to the EUTF’s Board of Trustees, the sponsoring public employers (Human Resources Officer (HRO) or any other person who functions as your employer’s personnel officer), and the Employees’ Retirement System (ERS).
 These uses and disclosures are necessary to administer the EUTF benefit plans.
 For example, the EUTF may use and disclose your medical information to conduct or facilitate quality assessments and improvement activities, patient safety activities, performance and compliance reviews, auditing, fraud and abuse detection, underwriting, enrollment, premium rating and other activities related to creating, renewing or replacing insurance contracts or benefit plans, claims review and appeals, legal functions and services, business planning and development, and other activities related to business management and administration.
 In connection with the foregoing, the EUTF may disclose your medical information to third parties who perform various health care operations or EUTF operations on its behalf.

 - As Required By Law: the EUTF will disclose your medical information when required to do so by federal, state or local law.
 For example, the EUTF may disclose your medical information when required to do so by a court order in a civil proceeding such as a malpractice lawsuit.
 Or, the Secretary of the Department of Health and Human Services might require the use and disclosure of your medical information to investigate or determine the EUTF’s compliance with federal privacy regulations (this notice).